During tough times you especially need to keep a handle on every single transaction in your business.

 - Going through the tedious process of re-opening invoices to fix common invoicing mistakes: Specifying the wrong date, excluding an invoice number, or having the wrong invoice value

 - Sifting through a myriad of folders to find those elusive invoices and documents

 - Scrambling to find all that income and expense information you need to complete your tax return

 In fact, if you’re using Word and Excel, you may be leaving a lot of money on the table.
-Here are four compelling reasons why investing in cloud accounting actually costs you far less than doing it yourself.
+Here are four compelling reasons why investing in cloud accounting actually costs you far less than doing it yourself during these lean times.

 4 Reasons to Keep Your Accounting Solution